Skelton Bounty

 Application Success Factors

-Strong Alignment with Priority Beneficiaries: The trustees particularly favour organizations supporting the elderly (28 of 54 grants in 2024), people with disabilities, and youth groups.
+Strong Alignment with Priority Beneficiaries: The trustees particularly favour organisations supporting the elderly, people with disabilities, and youth groups.

 Equipment and Capital Focus: The charity explicitly prefers funding specific capital items and equipment rather than running costs.
-Successful 2024 applications included equipment for community centers and capital improvements to facilities.
+Successful applications include equipment for community centres and capital improvements to facilities.

 Clear, Specific Project Costs: Applications should demonstrate proven viability of the project, specific costing for equipment or capital items, and how the grant will make a tangible difference.